Aire-One/awesome-AnimationFramework/README.md

-# Animation Framework for Awesome WM
+# Awesome WM - Animation Framework

 This repo contains my implementation of a simple animation framework based on [tween.lua][gh:kikito/tween.lua] for the Awesome WM.